Skip to Main Content

 • This is the list of all the Library databases.
 Use the search bar on that page to locate "Scopus."
 Click on the title to enter the database.

-3. Check the results to be sure it has given you the correct article.
+3. Three results should appear.
+The correct one is the third option.
+Click on the article title.
 Look to the right of the record for the number of times the article has been cited.
-Click on that number to see the list of articles that have cited it.
+Click on "View all 75700 citing documents" to see the full list of articles that have cited it.

 4. The final result is a list of articles that have cited the article.